Fireflies (Owl City song): Composition

 Lasting for 3 minutes and 48 seconds, "Fireflies" is centered on Young's struggle with insomnia; he first developed the song "awake in the early hours of the morning" to occupy his mind.
 It was also inspired by a camping trip he took up to a "totally rustic and kind of remote lake in northern Minnesota"; he tried to emulate the experience of seeing a meteor shower that gave him "a cool idea of shooting stars being fireflies."
 Young was living with his parents, and recorded most of the song in their unfinished basement.
 The song is layered with dozens of instrumental tracks, including its drum loop, piano, organ, synthesizer, vibraphone, violin, viola, and cello, which was performed by a cellist Young hired.
 He recorded electric guitar overlays for the second and third choruses but did not own an amplifier, so he plugged the instrument directly into his computer.
 The song features guest vocals from Matt Thiessen of Relient K, who Young had been a fan of since he was in high school.

 The song's BPM count is 90, and its key is E♭ Major.
+Musically, the track is described as electropop, indie pop and synth-pop.